Survey on online video and television sets conducted for the first time in two years

 All highly value the relaxed viewing experience, revealing TV's potential as a platform for online video consumption.

-Beyond the TV's inherent features of large screen and high definition, it's reasonable to infer that this evaluation also encompasses the comfortable viewing environment surrounding the TV, such as the sofa positioned facing it in the living room.
+Beyond the TV's inherent features of large screen and high definition, it's reasonable to infer that the evaluation also includes the comfortable viewing environment surrounding the TV, such as the sofa positioned facing it in the living room.

-It's easy to imagine that setting up a home wireless LAN environment or upgrading to a newer TV model lowers the barrier to watching online videos on TV.
+It's easy to imagine that setting up a home wireless LAN environment or upgrading to the latest TV model would lower the barrier to watching online videos on TV.
 Furthermore, many people learned that "online videos can be watched on TV" through explanations from store staff when buying a new TV or through promotions by video streaming services, and then actually watched them.

 On the other hand, there are also cases where information about specific viewing methods or the level of effort involved is not sufficiently communicated to viewers.